hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 ## Reusability in Infrastructure as Code

-This article reflects on the benefits and pitfalls of designing reusable Infrastructure as Code modules written in Terraform.
+This article reflects on the benefits and avoidable pitfalls of designing reusable Infrastructure as Code modules written in Terraform.
 I will dive into what makes good reusable Terraform code and share what I have seen that limits reuse.
 It is written through the lens of about 30 years immersion in professional software development, engineering, architecture and management.

 The author hopes that the key take-aways are in the discussion of using the Terraform module object intentionally as either a hardened module or a deployment pattern, as well as the importance of keeping them distinct in code.